rnaarla/mechanistic_interpretability/mechanistic_interpretability_readme.md

 ---

-> *“Mechanistic interpretability is the forensic accounting of neural networks — dissecting their inner workings to understand, explain, and control.”*
+> *“Mechanistic interpretability is the forensic analysis of neural networks — dissecting their inner workings to understand, explain, and control.”*

 ---